An Online Program to Enhance Your Musicianship and Teaching Skills

 Earn a master’s in music education online and improve your teaching and music skills as you expand your knowledge of the field.
 Designed for certified K–12 educators.

 Complete the form to learn more about this program.

-Our online master’s in music education program explores key topics such as research methods, contemporary issues, and conducting.
+Our online music master’s degree program explores key topics such as research methods, contemporary issues, and conducting.
 The program’s faculty consists of experienced musicians and educators.

-To complete the master’s in music education program, you will have the option for an applied project or a thesis.
-The applied project option lets you apply your skills in a professional setting or a final product.
-The thesis requires that you write a relevant piece of scholarship that investigates an area of the field.
+To complete the online master’s degree in music education, you will have the option for an applied project or a thesis.
+The applied project option lets you use your skills in a professional setting, which adds hands-on experience to your online music education degree.
+The thesis requires that you write a relevant piece of scholarship, applying what you learned in the online music education master’s program as you investigate an area of the field.

 This program does not lead to teaching licensure.

 Online Master’s Degree in Music Education: A Career-Focused Curriculum

 Our online master’s degree in music education helps you turn your musicianship and teaching skills up to 11.
 The 33-credit-hour program explores advanced topics in music education, including conducting and literature, contemporary issues, and learning behaviors.

 In addition, you will have the option to complete either a thesis or an applied research project.Explore Curriculum

 Admission Requirements for the Online Master’s Degree in Music Education